NzoCs/Learning-point-processes/docs/source/get_started/introduction.rst

 ==================

-``EasyTPP`` provides an open-source library for `Neural TPP`, with a fully automated pipeline for model training and prediction.
+``new_ltpp`` provides an open-source library for `Neural TPP`, with a fully automated pipeline for model training and prediction.

 Framework
 =========

-``EasyTPP`` supports both Tensorflow and PyTorch: each model has two equivalent versions implemented in Tensorflow 1.13 and Pytorch 1.8 respectively.
+``new_ltpp`` supports both Tensorflow and PyTorch: each model has two equivalent versions implemented in Tensorflow 1.13 and Pytorch 1.8 respectively.
 The data processing and model training / prediction pipeline are compatible with both Tensorflow and Pytorch as well.

-At the module level, ``EasyTPP`` is a package that consists of the following components, which are designed as loose-coupled modules that provide flexibility for users to develop customized functionalities.
+At the module level, ``new_ltpp`` is a package that consists of the following components, which are designed as loose-coupled modules that provide flexibility for users to develop customized functionalities.